toluwalojurotimiayeni/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-Write a script that imports an array and computes a new array.
+Write a script that imports a dictionary of occurrences by user id and computes a dictionary of user ids by occurrence